github/codeql/java/ql/lib/change-notes/released/0.5.7.md

 * Improved the handling of addition in the range analysis.
 This can cause in minor changes to the results produced by `java/index-out-of-bounds` and `java/constant-comparison`.
 * A new models as data sink kind `command-injection` has been added.
 * The queries `java/command-line-injection` and `java/concatenated-command-line` now can be extended using the `command-injection` models as data sink kind.
-* Added models for the following packages:

-  * com.google.common.io
-  * java.lang
-  * java.nio.file
-  * kotlin.io
-  * org.apache.commons.httpclient.util
-  * org.apache.http.client
-  * org.eclipse.jetty.client
-* Added more sink and summary dataflow models for the following packages:
-  * `hudson.model`
-  * `hudson.scm`
-  * `hudson.util`
-* Added more sink and summary dataflow models for the following packages:
-  * `hudson.cli`
-  * `hudson.lifecycle`
-  * `hudson`
-  * `hudson.util.io`
-* Added the extensible abstract class `JndiInjectionSanitizer`.
-Now this class can be extended to add more sanitizers to the `java/jndi-injection` query.
 * Added more sink and summary dataflow models for the following packages:
   * `java.net`
   * `java.nio.file`